Description

 • Puron 240v line conditioner

-These are plugged into three sets of power distributors - five into the distributor powering two Farad super3 linear power supplies for the modem/mother router front end; two for the first shielded and unfiltered distributor for the subwoofers and Farad LPS for the satellite Wi-Fi router; and three more into the last shielded and unfiltered wall outlet feeding just the single power cable to the SA-TT7 power distributor.
+These are plugged into three sets of power distributors - five into the distributor powering two Farad super3 linear power supplies for the modem/mother router front end; one for the first shielded and unfiltered distributor for the subwoofers and Farad LPS for the satellite Wi-Fi router; and four more into the second shielded and unfiltered wall outlet feeding the power cables for the preamp and Furutech power vault unfiltered distributor.

 • Lavricables Grand power cable